-- ✓ APA is able to provide a suitable level of information to landowners to obtain voluntary agreements to enter private land; - Entry to private land is not undertaken without landowners agreement; - APA personnel (and its representatives) abide by all necessary entry requirements and notification periods prior to entering private land; and - ✓ Any land that is entered into through the Minister's consent (i.e. access unable to be agreed with the landowner) shall be done so in accordance with the requirements of the Pipelines Act.
+- ✓ APA is able to provide a suitable level of information to landowners to obtain voluntary agreements to enter private land - ✓ Entry to private land is not undertaken without landowners agreement - ✓ APA personnel (and its representatives) abide by all necessary entry requirements and notification periods prior to entering private land; and - Any land that is entered into through the Minister's consent (i.e. access unable to be agreed with the landowner) shall be done so in accordance with the requirements of the Pipelines Act.

-5.3 Phase 3: Agreement of pipeline corridor
+5.4 Phase 4: Agreement of pipeline corridor

-Following completion of the required surveys, APA will have a good indication of constraints and minor alterations required to the pipeline alignment from a technical and environmental perspective.
-It is also likely that alterations to the initial pipeline corridor will occur as a result of consultation and engagement of landowners in relation to impacts to potential impacts on property management.
+Following completion of the required surveys, APA will have a good indication of constraints and minor alterations required to the Project design from a technical and environmental perspective.
+It is also likely that alterations to the initial Project design may occur as a result of consultation and engagement of landowners in relation to potential impacts on property management.

-This phase of the consultation seeks to form an agreement with landowners on the location of the pipeline and any relevant arrangements that the parties would agree to minimise impacts from the construction and operation of the Pipeline Project.
+This phase of the consultation seeks to form an agreement with landowners on the Project location and any relevant arrangements that the parties would agree to minimise impacts from the construction and operation of the Project.